So you’ve decided you like the idea of a juice cleanse but are not sure it’s for you? How long should you actually do a juice cleanse?

 The 1 day cleanse is ideal for first-timers.
 It’s not a huge commitment and a gentle way to ease you into the world of cleansing.
-It can easily fit in with most lifestyles.
+It can easily fit in with most lifestyles and regular diets.

 It’s also a great option for health nuts, and fitness fanatics.
 If you’re pretty much on track with your diet already but just need a pick me up then one day is plenty of time to rid your body of nasties.

-A final option for the 1 day cleanse is a boost before a date or a night out etc. If you want to feel fresher, lighter and more confident then schedule a 1 day cleanse for a few days before the big night.
+A final option for the 1 day Juice fast is a boost before a date or a night out etc. If you want to feel fresher, lighter and more confident then schedule a 1 day cleanse for a few days before the big night.

-Ideal if you have the 1 day cleanse nailed!
-If you need a bit more of a challenge then extending to the 3 day cleanse can give you the added benefits that come with a longer cleanse without it going on too long.
+Ideal if you have the 1 day juice detox nailed!
+If you need a bit more of a challenge then extending to the 3 day cleanse can give you the added benefits that come with a longer juice detox without it going on too long.

-Another great reason to choose the 3 day cleanse is after an indulgent holiday, or after falling off the healthy eating wagon for a while.
+Another great reason to choose the 3 day juice fast is after an indulgent holiday, or after falling off the healthy eating wagon for a while.
 3 days is a good amount of time to kick you back into gear.

 A final reason you may choose the 3 day cleanse is following a stressful period of time (ie an exam, work deadline, competition etc).
 The short, intense period of stress manifests in the body in many different ways and it can take a few days to re-set.

 Ideal if you have the 1 and 3 day one nailed.
-If you’re finding the 3 days a piece of cake are needing a bigger goal to be set then a week cleanse is just the ticket!
+If you’re finding the three days a piece of cake are needing a bigger goal to be set then a week juice cleanse is just the ticket!

 If you’ve had a long period of illness/been on medications for a longer course or if you’ve been really neglectful of your body for a while and need a total system re-boot then a week long cleanse is called for.